gisisfun/fun_with_gnaf/README.md

 People and data suppliers have their own preferences that influence how data is supplied to your geocoding software and data supplied to the Public Sector Mapping Authority (PSMA) for inclusing the the G-NAF file respectively.
 The G-NAF file allows for a wide range of variation.
 Address data is collected from Local Government Authorities (LGA) and contributing organisations for inclusion in periodic releases to VARs or available from the Public Sector Mapping Authority (PSMA) Online acccess systems.
 These data are collected and subject to local conditions that vary over the country.
 Addresss locations are measured from a range of reference points on the ground and a level of certainty.

-**Addresses are as diffrent**
+**Addresses are Non-Standard**

 Addresses vary in content from the 'standard' have been supported by the by the G-NAF File:

-- use of conforming to the standard street and suburb (locality) names.
+- use of conforming to the standard street and suburb (LOCALITY) names.
-- use of knwon aliases for suburb (locality_alias) names.
+- use of knwon aliases for suburb (LOCALITY_ALIAS) names.
-- use of neiighbouring or better known suburb (locality_neighbour) names.
+- use of neiighbouring or better known suburb (LOCALITY_NEIGHBOUR) names.

+Post offices and rural addresses do not comply with the Australian Standard for addresses or define a physical loction but refer to where mail is physically delivered to.

 **Over to You**